canonical/snapcraft/docs/snapcraft-usage.md

 ## Sideloading your snap

-Consider the `downloader-with-wiki-parts` example and a Snappy Ubuntu Core on 192.168.10.10, to install the built snap by following Trying snapcraft and run:
+Consider the `downloader-with-wiki-parts` example and a Snappy Ubuntu Core on 192.168.10.10.
+In order to install the built snap, you need to first get the snap on the device and then install it.
+From the host machine:

+    $ scp downloader_1.0_amd64.snap ubuntu@192.168.10.10:

+Now from the home directory of the ubuntu user on the Snappy machine:

-	snappy-remote --url ssh://192.168.10.10 install downloader_1.0_amd64.snap
+	$ sudo snappy install downloader_1.0_amd64.snap --allow-unauthenticated

-If this is the first time connecting to the system, snappy-remote will try and use existing ssh keys for the user to avoid the necessity of password prompts.

-After installing a summary of installed snaps will be presented, on vanilla x86-64 bit system it would look a lot like this:
+After installing, a summary of installed snaps will be presented, on a vanilla x86-64 bit system it would look a lot like this:

 	Name          Date       Version      Developer